kiototeko/InkFiltration/patternInjection/README.md

 * **genericPattern.py** is used to map bits to the specific injection patterns
 * **filter.sh** is an example of a malicious filter
 * **Layouts** is the directory with all the different layouts used

+To inspect and modify PDF files, this project makes use of https://github.com/jesparza/peepdf with a small modification